 Panera vegan salads

 You will be happy to know that Panera’s vegan-friendly options are not limited to bread and breakfast.
 None of their salads is 100% plant-based, but no need to feel bummed out.
-Several of their salads can be easily made vegan with some tiny modifications – leave out the meat and cheese, you know the drill.
+Several of their salads can be easily made vegan with some tiny modifications – leave out the meat and cheese, add some creamy hummus and more fresh veggies.
+You know the drill.
 So, what are our options here?

 - Strawberry Poppyseed Salad with Chicken – As you can probably guess, ask the staff to leave out the chicken.
 You’ll get a mix of romaine lettuce, pineapples, strawberries, blueberries, and mandarin oranges tossed in poppyseed dressing and topped with toasted pecans.

 - Citrus Asian Crunch Salad with Chicken – Request the salad without chicken.
 Romaine lettuce and a blend of chopped broccoli, green cabbage, carrots, and kale tossed with edamame, pickled red onions, and fresh cilantro.
 Mixed with tangerine soy ginger dressing and topped with crispy carrots and a drizzle of teriyaki sauce.